zanzix/zanzix.github.io/site/posts/bcc.md

 We've also included an evaluator for our primitives, in this case the multiplication and unit of a monoid.

-Our final evaluator is then
+Our final evaluator is then:

 ```idr
 eval' : (bcc : BCC g) -> TypedBCC Prims ty1 ty2 -> g (bcc.ty ty1) (bcc.ty ty2)